NehaMasurkarr/Google-Trends-Insights-Dashboard/README.md

 # Google-Trends-Insights-Dashboard
-Developed an interactive Power BI dashboard leveraging Google Trends data to analyze 28,000 search queries across various keywords and categories.
-Integrated dynamic filtering for timeframes, keyword types, and geographic locations, enabling stakeholders to explore search trends and performance.
+Designed a Power BI dashboard to explore global Google Trends data, to analyze 28,000 search queries across various keywords and categories, delivering detailed insights into rising and top-performing keywords across categories such as careers, education, and technology.
+Integrated dynamic filters for date, keyword type, and region, enabling precise trend analysis.